Complex electronic topography and magnetotransport in an in-plane ferromagnetic kagome metal

 In summary, we have tuned the magnetic properties of ScMn$_6$Sn$_{6}$ by incorporating Ga as dopant, yielding the compound ScMn$_6$(Sn$_{0.78}$Ga$_{0.22}$)$_{6}$, which exhibits FM behavior below 375 K, with an in-plane easy magnetization axis.
 Hall resistivity measurements reveal a prominent anomalous Hall effect, accompanied by the observation of a Dirac cone near E$_F$ in both ARPES experiments and DFT calculations.
 Additionally, we identify flat bands extending to a significant section of the BZ, originating from the destructive interference within the Mn kagome lattice.
+While a flat band is present, its position below the Fermi level suggests that strong electronic correlations do not play a dominant role in this system.
 In a broader perspective, our research offers new pathways for investigating the diverse and intriguing physics of these Mn-based kagome lattices.

 M.N. acknowledges support from the Air Force Office of Scientific Research MURI (Grant No. FA9550-20-1-0322) and the US Department of Energy (DOE), Office of Science, Basic Energy Sciences grant number DE-SC0024304.
 DGM acknowledges the support from AFOSR MURI (Novel Light-Matter Interactions in Topologically Non-Trivial Weyl Semimetal Structures and Systems), grant FA9550-20-1-0322.
 The work at Northeastern University was supported by the Air Force Office of Scientific Research under Award No. FA9550-20-1-0322, and it benefited from the computational resources of Northeastern University’s Advanced Scientific Computation Center (ASCC) and the Discovery Cluster.
 This research used resources of the Advanced Light Source, a U.S. Department of Energy Office of Science User Facility, under Contract No. DE-AC02-05CH11231.
 We thank Jonathan Denlinger for beamline assistance at the Advanced Light Source (ALS), Lawrence Berkeley National Laboratory.\\